lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 -----------------

 LMB and CMM are supported by a Wellcome Trust Technology Development Grant (grant number 108441/Z/15/Z).
+KSL is a Wellcome Trust Joint Investigator (110170/Z/15/Z).
 LG is supported by the BBSRC Strategic Longer and Larger grant (Award BB/L002817/1).

 Acknowledgements {#acknowledgements .unnumbered}
 ----------------